 What Are Allergies in Cats?

-The immune system of a cat reacts in an atypical way if it is exposed to something it is allergic to by producing antibodies, even if the substance is not harmful.
+The immune system of a cat reacts if it is exposed to something it is allergic to by producing antibodies, even if the substance is not harmful.
 Antibodies are meant to tell the body that there is something attacking it and are usually used to fight off things like infections.
-If antibodies are produced in response to something that is not harmful, they can lead to unwanted and unexpected symptoms in a cat.
+When antibodies are produced in response to allergens, they can lead to an immune system response in the cat.
 Therefore, this response and the symptoms that are exhibited are referred to as allergies.

 Depending on what type of allergies a cat has, symptoms can vary from irritating to life-threatening.